Eldfin/SLIFOX/README.md

 - `image_peaks_mask`: np.ndarray (n, m, max_peaks, p)
     The mask defining which of the p-measurements corresponds to one of the peaks.
     The first two dimensions are the image dimensions.
-- `directory`: string
-    The directory path defining where the significance image should be writen to.
-    If None, no image will be writen.
 - `distribution`: string ("wrapped_cauchy", "von_mises", or "wrapped_laplace")
     The name of the distribution.
 - `amplitude_threshold`: float